frizio/demo-angular-rxjs-reactive-programming/README.md

 - Global Event Bus
 - Observable Pattern
 - Solving the problem of component communication (not nested) by using a global event bus based on the observer pattern
+- Epilogo
+-- Data ownering and encapsulation: no central owner of the data;
+-- Event Bus (analogo a SUBJECT) globally accessible: everyone can registry and notify events;
+-- Timing: sequentiality in event registration and notification.

 ## Angular CLI version